tillarnold/fixed-2d-array/README.md

 This module gives you a two-dismesional array with a fixed size.

 ## Fixed2DArray(width,height,defaultValue)
 `width` is the width of the array and `height` is the height of the array.
-(Thats kinda obvious, isn't it?)
+(That's kinda obvious, isn't it?)
 During the creation of the array the `defaultValue` will be asigned to all elements.

 ### validateCoords(x, y)